nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/quality-assurance.md

 ## Formatting and Linting

 A *linter* is a code quality tool that scans your code and flags bugs, unoptimized code and other suspicious constructs. *Linting* is important because it keeps the code clean and enforces a predefined set of rules and good practices.
 Because JavaScript is a loosely-typed language, it is very easy to introduce bugs in the code.
 Therefore, a JavaScript linter becomes a crucial tool to help developers identify problems in the code without having to execute it.
-Our linter of choice is [ESLint](http://eslint.org/), and you can use our Nuxeo Web UI [config file](https://github.com/nuxeo/nuxeo-web-ui/blob/9.10/.eslintrc.json) as a sample.
+Our linter of choice is [ESLint](http://eslint.org/), and you can use our Nuxeo Web UI [config file](https://github.com/nuxeo/nuxeo-web-ui/blob/10.10/.eslintrc.json) as a sample.

 You can find a quick guide on how to run and setup ESLint in their [online documentation](http://eslint.org/docs/user-guide/getting-started).

-You can use ESLint in two ways: a) run it via command line (e.g. `eslint file.js`), or b) use it in an IDE or text editor and let it run as you type.
+You can use ESLint in two ways:
+1) run it via command line (e.g. `eslint file.js`) or
+2) use it in an IDE or text editor and let it run as you type.
 The latter is usually more convenient.
 There is ESLint support for several of the most popular IDEs, including:
 - [Atom](https://atom.io/packages/linter-eslint)
 - [Intellij Idea](http://plugins.jetbrains.com/plugin/7494)
 - [Sublime Text 3](https://github.com/roadhump/SublimeLinter-eslint)